Bachelor of Arts in Education - Special Education

 Prereq: ELE 6220 and two additional Elementary Methods courses

 Major Areas of Study (Special Education)

 Students pursuing a bachelor's degree in education leading to an endorsement in Cognitive Impairment must complete the following major requirements.
-The courses cited in the major, with the exception of TED 6020, may be completed only after admission to the Special Education Level 2 Program.
+The courses cited in the major, with the exception of SED 5000 and SED 5010, may be completed only after admission to the Special Education Level 2 Program.

 Cognitive Impairment (a minimum of thirty credit hours)

 |SED 5000||History, Philosophy, and Ethics of Teaching Students with Disabilities||2|

 |SED 5090||Transitions for Students with Disabilities||2|

 |SED 5110||Introduction to Teaching Students with Moderate/Significant Support Needs||3|

 |SED 5115||Observation and Assessment of Students with Moderate/Significant Support Needs||3|

 |SED 5121||Language Development and Instruction for Students with Moderate/Significant Support Needs||2|